rich-iannone/DiagrammeR-docs/README.md

 # DiagrammeR-docs

-Documentation for the R DiagrammeR package
+A book that aims to show the reader everything there is to know about the R DiagrammeR package.